Table of Contents

-Many people take tours as they worry they won’t make friends otherwise which, for me, is a solo travel myth.
+Many people take tours as they worry they won’t make friends travelling alone otherwise which, for me, is a solo travel myth.
 Keep in mind that it’s really easy to meet people travelling independently and easier to shake annoying people compared to a tour!

 Group tour WIN – pay off for your trip in advance